 Peoria Dog Bite Lawyers

 Finding a lawyer who has experience handling dog bite claims in Arizona first requires asking the right questions.
 Any lawyer can claim to be a dog bite lawyer.
 As a matter of law, anyone who been admitted to the bar in Arizona is legally allowed to advise the victim after a dog bite injury.
 However, the fact that anyone who passes the bar can claim to be a dog bite expert does not mean that person is an experienced Peoria dog bite attorney.
 It also does not mean that he or she understands all the laws that can be used to the benefit of somebody who's been injured as a result of a dog attack.
-To speak with a Peoria attorney who is skilled in the area of dog bite law, contact Breyer Law Offices, P.C. at (623) 930-8064.
+To speak with a Peoria attorney who is skilled in the area of dog bite law, contact The Husband & Wife Law Team at (623) 930-8064.

 For instance, many people are not aware of the fact that AZ does not have a one free bite law, as some other states do.
 In other words, if somebody is bitten by a dog and injured, when the insurance company or owner of the dog tries to claim they did not know the dog was dangerous because the dog never bit anyone before, this is not a plausible defense in Arizona.
 Knowing which law to cite to prevent a dog owner from escaping responsibility for a dog bite is a critical step to helping dog bite victims and throughout the state.